LAST UPDATED – 10/23/22 – Central Otago Wine Valleys Guide

 Best Time to Visit

-Because the Central Otago Valley is protected from the coldest weather by the Southern Alps that make up Mount Aspiring National Park, the winter temperatures never get too cold in the valley.
-Whether you are taking a break from the ski slopes or taking a side excursion during a summer hiking trip, every season really is a good season to visit the Central Otago Valley to enjoy the fine wines.
-For a better understanding of what type of climate you can expect when you visit, I have included some weather-related information for you to review below.
+Because the Central Otago Valleys are protected from the coldest weather by the Southern Alps that make up Mount Aspiring National Park, the winter temperatures never get too cold in the valleys.
+Whether you are taking a break from the ski slopes or taking a side excursion during a summer hiking trip, every season really is a good season to visit the Central Otago Valleys to enjoy the fine wines.
+For a better understanding of what type of climate, you can expect when you visit, I have included some weather-related information for you to review in my New Zealand Central Otago Wine Valleys guide below.

 Average Temperature (°F)

-As I mentioned above, because the valley is protected, it never sees the really cold temperatures you find in other parts of the South Island.
-On the flip side, the temperatures in the valley never get too hot in the summer either.
-This is what makes the valley suitable for wine production even though it is located so far south in the Southern Hemisphere and what makes it a great tourist destination year-round.
+As I mentioned above, because the valleys are protected, it never sees the really cold temperatures you find in other parts of the South Island.
+On the flip side, the temperatures in the valleys never get too hot in the summer either.
+This is what makes the valleys suitable for wine production even though it is located so far south in the Southern Hemisphere and what makes it a great tourist destination year-round.

 Average Precipitation (Inches)

-In addition to protecting the valley from the cold winters, the Southern Alps also shield the valley from getting the tremendous amounts of water that you can find on some parts of the western shore.
+In addition to protecting the valleys from the cold winters, the Southern Alps also shield the valleys from getting the tremendous amounts of water that you can find on some parts of the western shore.
 The winter months are the driest months of the year in the Central Otago, but even during the summer you shouldn’t have to worry about planning your trip around seasonal rains.

 Recommended Wineries and Vineyards

-There are a lot of fantastic wineries and vineyards in the Central Otago Valley, and I have included a map above if you are interested in understanding where they are all located.
-In addition to providing you that map, I also wanted to touch on some of the vineyards and wineries that I have personally visited and recommend.
-Below you will find my top five list of wineries and vineyards in the Central Otago Valley.
+There are a lot of fantastic wineries and vineyards in the Central Otago Valleys, and I have included a map above if you are interested in understanding where they are all located.
+In addition to supplying you with that map, I also wanted to touch on some of the vineyards and wineries that I have personally visited and recommend.
+In my New Zealand Central Otago Wine Valleys guide below you will find my top five list of wineries and vineyards in the Central Otago Valleys.